oliviawestmacottssw/SSW.Rules.Content/rules/facebook-ads---do-you-know-what-metrics-you-should-have/rule.md

 ---

-Facebook ads have a limited run.
+​​Facebook ads have a limited run.
 Often, ads will work for a certain period and then become ineffective.
 It is important to monitor ads regularly to see if they are still performing.